bahmanm/BahmanM.Flow/docs/core-operators.md

 Every Flow begins with one of these.

 *   `Flow.Succeed(value)`: Use this when you already have a value and want to bring it into the Flow world.
-*   `Flow.Fail(exception)`: Use this to explicitly start a pipeline in a failed state.
+*   `Flow.Fail(exception)`: Use this to explicitly start a Flow in a failed state.
 *   `Flow.Create(operation)`: Use this when your starting point is an **operation** (a function) that might succeed or fail, like a database call.
 *   `Flow.Create(asyncOperation)`: Async variant that returns a `Task<T>`.
 *   `Flow.Create((CancellationToken ct) => asyncOperation)`: The cancellable async variant.
-Prefer this when you want your operation to honour pipeline cancellation (e.g. when racing with `Flow.Any` or when the engine token is cancelled).
+Prefer this when you want your operation to honour Flow cancellation (e.g. when racing with `Flow.Any` or when the engine token is cancelled).

 ### `.Select()`